eigenfoo/old-eigenfoo.github.io/_posts/2019-03-08-autoregressive-sequence-models.md

 - Autoregressive
     * [Stanford has a good introduction](https://deepgenerativemodels.github.io/notes/autoregressive/)
-      to autoregressive generative models, but I think a good way to explain these models are to compare them to recurrent neural networks (RNNs), which are a lot more well-known.
+      to autoregressive generative models, but I think a good way to explain these models is to compare them to recurrent neural networks (RNNs), which are a lot more well-known.

     <figure>
         <a href="https://colah.github.io/posts/2015-08-Understanding-LSTMs/img/RNN-unrolled.png"><img src="https://colah.github.io/posts/2015-08-Understanding-LSTMs/img/RNN-unrolled.png"></a>